zzonyo/trust-docs-test/source/index.html.md

 You can check the order status by filling the returned “order_id” in the “Get Information of an Order” interface (/api/v1/contract_order_info) or the “Order Details Acquisition” interface (/api/v1/contract_order_detail); If the order has been filled, the “status” value in the return parameter will turn out 6 (wholly filled)
 It is important to note:
 a.
 For “Get Information of an order” interface (/api/v1/contract_order_info), after the settlement or delivery, the system will delete all the orders in ended status (5: partially filled orders have been cancelled; 6: wholly filled; 7: cancelled);
-b.	b.
+b.
 There is a delay in “Order Details Acquisition” interface (/api/v1/contract_order_detail), so it is better to fill in “created_at” (order timestamp) and “order_type” (order type, fill in 1 by default).
 In this way, it will directly query the database, so the query results will be more timely.

 ### Q20: Why are orders canceled by the system automatically?